Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1300.md

 Two ways to run Chef Server with vagabond:
 1) Erchef - Template with erchef to generate instances
+2) Cher Zero - Better for low resource environments (erchef can be heavy)

 ## Summary of Discussions